EAAMO/conference2024/content/conference_information/accepted_posters/index.md

 - *Uncovering a Culture of AI Grassroots Experimentation in Boston City: Safety Risks and Mitigation* by Audrey Chang
 - *Sustainable Investing Strategies with Tradable Assets* by Felipe Verástegui
 - *AI as Author: An Analysis of Short Story Writing* by Sofia Gianuzzi
+- *[SHERLOCK] Investigation into AI agents and Data Privacy: Using an AI Agent to Identify Individuals and Write Biographies from a Single Photo* by Alina Yu